No products in the cart.

 CBD oil does expire, but if stored properly, shouldn’t for many months.
-This should be long enough for you to enjoy your CBD oil with no issue.
+This should be long enough for you to enjoy your CBD oil with no issues.
 But, if you’re one to stock up on CBD oil during a sale, you should know CBD oil storage best practices to extend your oil’s shelf life.

 And as always, if you’ve had your current CBD oil for a while: the nose knows.
 If you think your CBD oil looks, smells, or tastes off, it’s probably time to get a new bottle.